East Africa & the Eastern Nile

 Designing and assessing resource systems

-FutureDAMS, together with the Eastern Africa Power Pool (EAPP) and Nile Basin Initiative (NBI), are co-developing tools, models, and research that enable better planning and operation of the infrastructure and resource systems of East Africa.
+FutureDAMS, together with the Eastern Africa Power Pool (EAPP) and Nile Basin Initiative (NBI), co-developed tools, models, and research that enable better planning and operation of the infrastructure and resource systems of East Africa.
 We are aiming to support sustainable, regional, collaborative decision making.
-Using an integrated approach, we are studying the Nile water resource system, the power systems of EAPP’s 10 focus countries in eastern Africa, and the macro-economies of Ethiopia, Sudan, and Egypt.
+Using an integrated approach, we studyied the Nile water resource system, the power systems of EAPP’s 10 focus countries in eastern Africa, and the macro-economies of Ethiopia, Sudan, and Egypt.

 FutureDAMS has mapped the Nile River System and the EAPP power system for modelling the water and energy resources.
 We have integrated these water resource and power system models so stakeholders can simulate the two resource systems jointly, which provides a more realistic understanding of the implications of infrastructure investment and operation decisions.
 We linked the water and power system models with whole-economy models of some of the Nile Basin countries to simulate the economy-wide impacts of interventions in water and energy resource systems.
 The water-energy assessment toolset is provided on a web-based platform to facilitate stakeholder collaboration on modelling and decision making.